 According to CNBC, 55 percent of Americans who have credit cards have debt.
-Debt is a normal part of most consumers’ financial lives.
+Our debt counselors know that debt is a normal part of most consumers’ financial lives.
 At some point, almost everyone has had some form of debt.
 Millions of Americans have student loans, car loans, and mortgages so they can pay for their education, cars, and homes.
 Credit card debt, however, can be one of the more difficult forms of debt because of its high interest rate.
 Even so, many people deal with credit card debt every month.
 But how much credit card debt is bad?

 How much credit card debt is bad?